.

 2010 Confidence(s) de Seguin - edges normal cuvée with more concentration and depth.
 Exceptional stuff.
 95+p.

-After Seguin finished the harvest in mid-October I got a message from the owner, Denis Darriet, that he expected 2015 vintage at Seguin to be a mix of 2009 and 2010 vintage.
+After Seguin finished the harvest in mid-October, I got a message from the owner, Denis Darriet, that he expected the 2015 vintage at Seguin to be a mix of 2009 and 2010.
 I'll check this "forecast" in March/April next year.

-This day started with a tasting of 2005 vintage at Chateau Haut Brion, but before it my host, Turid Alcaras (see above), and I went to the vineyard in the front of Haut Brion to see the harvest of Cabernet Sauvignon.
-Grapes looked wonderful, were in excellent shape and tasted very sweet and concentrated.
+This day started with a tasting of 2005 vintage at Chateau Haut Brion, but before it, my host, Turid Alcaras (see above), and I went to the vineyard in the front of Haut Brion to see the harvest of Cabernet Sauvignon.
+The grapes looked beautiful, were in excellent shape, and tasted sweet and concentrated.
 Astonishing quality.
-Afterwards, we went to see the sorting table and optical sorting machine at work.
+Afterward, we went to see the sorting table and optical sorting machine at work.
 Great sightseeing!
-Use of an optical sorting machine was very widespread all-over Bordeaux during 2015 harvest.
+The use of an optical sorting machine was very widespread all-over Bordeaux during the 2015 harvest.

-Tasting of 2005s started with second wine of La Mission, 2005 La Chapelle de LMHB - dusty cherry flavours on the nose, fine ripe tannin, fine acidity and bite on palate, well-balanced and with the fleshy finish.
+Tasting of 2005s started with the second wine of La Mission, 2005 La Chapelle de LMHB - dusty cherry flavors on the nose, fine ripe tannin, fine acidity, and bite on palate, well-balanced, and fleshy finish.
 Splendid for the vintage.
 90p.
-Then second wine of Haut Brion, 2005 Bahans de HB - similar to La Chapelle with more grip, concentration and depth.
+Then the second wine of Haut Brion, 2005 Bahans de HB - similar to La Chapelle with more grip, concentration, and depth.
 91p.

-2005 La Mission had chosen to show its tannic "face" this particular day, but also the exquisite complexity, depth and sophisticated touch.
-In deep sleep.
+2005 La Mission had chosen to show its tannic "face" this particular day, but also the exquisite complexity, depth, and sophisticated touch.
+In a deep sleep.
 98+p.

-2005 Haut Brion welcomed me with open arms, showing powerhouse approach, fatness and thick flavours, stunning depth, was crammed with perfectly ripe fruit and tannin and showing fantastic structure and finish.
+2005 Haut Brion welcomed me with open arms, showing powerhouse approach, fatness, thick flavors, stunning depth, was crammed with perfectly ripe fruit and tannin, and showing fantastic structure and finish.
 99-100p.

-2005 Les Plantiers de Haut Brion joint second white wine made from blend of LMHB and HB "leftovers", had fine acidity, flavours of acacia flower, apple, gooseberry and lemongrass.
+2005 Les Plantiers de Haut Brion's second white wine made from an LMHB and HB "leftovers" blend had fine acidity, acacia flower, apple, gooseberry, and lemongrass flavors.
 Soft and mellow finish.
 88p.

-2005 Laville Haut Brion (72% Semillon + 28% Sauvignon Blanc) displayed great classy nose of acacia flower and lemongrass, splendid acidity and depth, great complexity, balance, structure and length.
+2005 Laville Haut Brion (72% Semillon + 28% Sauvignon Blanc) displayed a great classy nose of acacia flower and lemongrass, splendid acidity and depth, great complexity, balance, structure, and length.
 Impressive effort.
 96p.

-2005 Haut Brion white (52% Sauvignon Blanc + 48% Semillon) showed as impressive as Laville Haut Brion and the only thing which put Haut Brion in the front of Laville, was more intensity, bigger acidity and longer finish.
+2005 Haut Brion white (52% Sauvignon Blanc + 48% Semillon) was as impressive as Laville Haut Brion.
+The only thing that put Haut Brion in front of Laville was more intense, bigger acidity, and longer finish.
 97p.

-2005 vintage has been incredibly successful here and we sincerely hope 2015 will follow in 10 years older brother/sister footsteps.
+2005 vintage has been incredibly successful here, and we sincerely hope 2015 will follow in 10 years older brother/sister's footsteps.

 Les Carmes Haut Brion

-I was picked-up at Haut Brion by Stephanie Libreau, public relations responsible at Les Carmes Haut Brion, with whom I arranged the visit, while she visited Copenhagen at the beginning of September this year with negociant Beyerman, to present 2014 vintage.
-I knew her already from Troplong Mondot, where she worked before moving to Ulysse Cazabonne in Margaux and arrival at LCHB in October 2013.
-After a few minutes drive, we arrived at LCHB.
+I was picked up at Haut Brion by Stephanie Libreau, public relations responsible at Les Carmes Haut Brion, with whom I arranged the visit.
+In contrast, she visited Copenhagen at the beginning of September this year with negociant Beyerman to present the 2014 vintage.
+I knew her from Troplong Mondot, where she worked before moving to Ulysse Cazabonne in Margaux and arriving at LCHB in October 2013.
+After a few minutes' drive, we arrived at LCHB.
 My first visit here.

-Actually, this property is situated inside the Bordeaux city limits, even closer than Haut Brion and La Mission Haut Brion are.
-After several purchases of vineyards, there are now around 29 hectares vineyard with 35 years old vines, planted with 55% Merlot, 30% Cabernet Franc and 15% Cabernet Sauvignon.
+This property is situated inside the Bordeaux city limits, even closer than Haut Brion and La Mission Haut Brion.
+After several purchases of vineyards, there are now around 29 hectares of vineyards with 35 years old vines planted with 55% Merlot, 30% Cabernet Franc and 15% Cabernet Sauvignon.
 Les Carmes Haut Brion changed hands in 2010.
-The surroundings are beautiful with a lake, a large park and an old bridge.
+The surroundings are beautiful, with a lake, a large park, and an old bridge.

-It looks like a ship lying upside down, in black colour.
-Changes colour when the sun is shining directly at it.
-For 2015 vintage, Les Carmes will use different vat for each grape variety, concrete one for CS, stainless steel one for Merlot and a wooden one for Cabernet Franc.
-All these three types of vats are of course equipped with thermoregulation.
-According to demands of the future vintages, the choice of vats for given grape variety can be changed.
+It looks like a ship lying upside down, in black color.
+It changes color when the sun is shining directly on it.
+For the 2015 vintage, Les Carmes will use different vats for each grape variety: concrete for CS, stainless steel for Merlot, and a wooden one for Cabernet Franc.
+All these three types of vats are, of course, equipped with thermoregulation.
+According to the demands of future vintages, the choice of vats for a given grape variety can be changed.
 Parcels are vinified separately.
 The entire work at the property wasn't yet finished when I visited it, but the new cellar was 100% functional.

-The present manager/director of Les Carmes Haut Brion, Guillaume Pouthier, who arrived from the same position at a famous producer in Rhone, Chapoutier, in 2012, has introduced a special technique, which winemakers frequently use in Rhone.
-Instead of putting already sorted grapes in vats, whole bunches of grapes are placed in there before fermentation and maceration.
-It should give more freshness, flavours and aromas to the wine.
+The present manager/director of Les Carmes Haut Brion, Guillaume Pouthier, who arrived from the same position at a famous producer in Rhone, Chapoutier, in 2012, has introduced a particular technique that winemakers frequently use in Rhone.
+Instead of putting already sorted grapes in vats, whole bunches are placed there before fermentation and maceration.
+It should give more freshness, flavors, and aromas to the wine.
 This technique was introduced first time at Les Carmes in 2012 vintage.
 This property has never before made hugely concentrated wines, merely elegant and graceful ones.

 Stephanie Libreau and Guillaume Pouthier

-2012 (40% M, 40% CF and 20% CS) was really impressive for the vintage, very aromatic with Cabernet Franc really shining through, silky and smooth, complex, graceful and with excellent balance.
-I gave it 91p for barrel sample in 2013, but now it's in the bottle and even better!
-What a transformation - new technique responsible?
+2012 (40% M, 40% CF, and 20% CS) was impressive for the vintage, very aromatic with Cabernet Franc shining through, silky and smooth, complex, graceful, and with excellent balance.
+I gave it 91p for a barrel sample in 2013, but now it's in the bottle and even better!
+What a transformation - a new technique responsible!
 93p.

-2010 (55% M, 30% CF and 15% CS) couldn't hide at all the superlatives this vintage really deserves.
-Happily for previous staff at Les Carmes, they knew exactly what they were doing.
-A beautiful wine crammed with perfectly ripe fruit and as ripe fat tannin, excellently constructed with great complexity, grace and depth.
+2010 (55% M, 30% CF, and 15% CS) couldn't hide all the superlatives this vintage deserves.
+Happily, for previous staff at Les Carmes, they knew exactly what they were doing.
+A beautiful wine crammed with perfectly ripe fruit and ripe fat tannin, excellently constructed with great complexity, grace, and depth.
 Exquisite balance.
 As many other 2010s did, this wine improved dramatically after a stay in the barrel and when in the bottle.
-As in 2005 elegance is well-present here.
+As in 2005, elegance is well-present here.
 94+p.

-2005 (50% M, 35% CF and 15% CS) confirmed all the great things about this vintage.
-Personally, I regard this vintage as one among the very best since 1961!
-Very enchanting and captivating aroma of blueberries, perfectly ripe fruit, finely grained tannin, excellent acidity, depth, balance and long caressing aftertaste.
+2005 (50% M, 35% CF, and 15% CS) confirmed all the great things about this vintage.
+I regard this vintage as one of the very best since 1961!
+Enchanting aroma of blueberries, perfectly ripe fruit, finely grained tannin, excellent acidity, depth, balance, and long caressing aftertaste.
 More emphasis here on elegance than on concentration.
-No sign of advanced ageing here!
-Heartbreaker wine of great calibre.
+No sign of advanced aging here!
+Heartbreaker wine of great caliber.
 94p.

-Les Carmes Haut Brion started 2015 harvest on 21st September and finished on 8th October.
-On the basis of extremely high quality of harvested grapes, they expect a great vintage here.
-I'm pretty sure they will come up with something really extraordinary.
+Les Carmes Haut Brion started the 2015 harvest on 21st September and finished on 8th October.
+They expect an excellent vintage based on extremely high-quality harvested grapes and will likely come up with something extraordinary.

 Chateau Mangot